Working in Resource View

 There are a few ways to delete a resource or resource group:

-Select the item, then secondary-click to reveal the contextual menu and choose Delete.
+- Select the item, then Control-click to reveal the contextual menu and choose Delete.

 Assigning Resources to Tasks